Cetutkavul/CS320/README.md

 Through this course, I strengthened my understanding of how testing drives quality software development.
 By applying consistent unit testing, boundary testing, and validation, I learned how to identify and correct logic errors early in the process.
 This experience also reinforced the importance of designing software around clear requirements, applying defensive programming techniques, and maintaining a disciplined commitment to testing and documentation.

-The skills I developed here—writing efficient tests, validating user requirements, and maintaining high code quality—will continue to support me as I grow as a software engineer focused on reliability, maintainability, and security.
+The skills I developed here writing efficient tests, validating user requirements, and maintaining high code quality will continue to support me as I grow as a software engineer focused on reliability, maintainability, and security.

 ---